MohamedShadd/aura-hotel-website/README.md

-This is a hotel website example, made using nextjs, supabase, stripe, shadcn/ui and tailwind.
+This is a hotel website example, made using nextjs, typescript, supabase, stripe, shadcn/ui and tailwind.
 You can check out [the live demo here](https://aura.nebuladev.cc)

 ## Getting Started